zhanghanduo/batch_pdf_form/README.md

 ## Acknowledgement

-Thanks to [pdfforms](https://github.com/altaurog/pdfforms) for the original idea and thanks to [PySimpleGUI library](https://pysimplegui.readthedocs.io/en/latest/) for the GUI.
+Thanks to [pdfrw](https://github.com/pmaupin/pdfrw) for the pdf rendering and thanks to [PySimpleGUI library](https://pysimplegui.readthedocs.io/en/latest/) for the GUI.

 ## Roadmap

 - [x] Basic functions of reading Excel/CSV files
 - [x] Batch generating PDFs on both Windows and Linux
 - [x] Basic and ugly GUI
-- [ ] Solve Chinese character path issues
+- [x] Solve Chinese character path issues
 - [x] Use pdfrw instead of PDF tk tool to accelerate the process
 - [ ] More options for template and parameters
 - [ ] Inspect new PDF form and generate new template based on it